niplav/site/99_problems_klong_solution.md

 the concatenation operator to the sublists of a list as long as the list changes with each operation, and then returned the list.
 However, that solution failed with nested lists that contain only one element:
-"If "a" is a single-element list, return the single element." (from the Klong documentation on Over).
+"If “a” is a single-element list, return the single element." (from the Klong documentation on Over).
 For flattening a list, that is not right:
 `s7([1])` should be `[1]`, not `1`.
 So this code differentiates between a list that only contains an atom, and returns that, or executes the original